 How to Detect When User Leaves Page

 You can implement this using plain JavaScript or using third-party JS libraries like jQuery.
 We will look at both these approaches.
+They both the use same method of listening to onbeforeunload event.
+When a user leaves a web page, this is the event that is automatically triggered by the web browser.
+So we need to create an event handler for it.

-Most modern web browsers support onbeforeunload event that is fired when user leaves a web page.
+Most modern web browsers support onbeforeunload event that is automatically fired when user leaves a web page.
 It even allows you to ask user if they really want to leave.
 We will use this for our purpose.

 1. Using Plain JavaScript